alexRyan719/playground-m6n8d6vt/MD/statement.md

 still need strong Multi Factor Authentication.
 The point of complex passwords is to force a malicious actor or service to guess many times, which in turn should trigger detection tools.

+# Multi Factor Authentication

+Multi Factor Authentication (MFA) is a process of using more than one method to verify your identity.
+Normally, a username and password is all you needed to log into an account.
+Now, you will need to use an additional method on top of your credentials.

+Originally, this was achieved with a text message (SMS) or email.
+Text messages are not suggested to be used for MFA.
+There was a major vulnerability of SMS not being encrypted cross platform.
+This may have been fixed, but there are more secure methods of MFA.

+Authenticator apps are a better form of MFA and don't rely on a network connection.
+There are multiple free options, including Google Authenticator and Duo.
+Google Authenticator is handy as it requires a login to a Google account.
+If you lose your device, you can simply disconnect the account login from that device, as long as you have access to your Google account / profile on another device.
+Then, you can set a new device as the Recovery device.
+Google Authenticator will generate a code that's only alid for a minute and then a new code is generated.

+Passkeys are considered one of the strongest forms of MFA.
+This is where a digital fingerprint is taken of your info and your device's info.

 # Never Give Out Too Much Information